MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 - Update or reset permissions

 > [!NOTE]
 > Namespaces and tokens are valid for all versions of Azure DevOps.
-Some namespaces have been deprecated as listed in [Security namespaces and tokens for permissions management](/azure/devops/cli/security-tokens#deprecated-namespaces).
+Some namespaces have been deprecated as listed in the [Deprecated and read-only namespaces](#deprecated-namespaces) section later in this article.
 >
 > To list namespaces and manage permissions with command line tools:
 > - For Azure DevOps Server 2020 and Azure DevOps Services, you can use the `az devops security permission` commands.